frncsdrk/frncsdrk.github.io/README.md

 ## Publishing

-The site is published whenever changes are pushed to the `main` branch.
+The site is published whenever changes are pushed to the `main` branch via GH workflow.
+This works best when done by merging the `develop` branch.

 ## Scripts